WobbyTec/UVxCopy-Tool/README.md

 - Import the exported OBJ file into Blender and switch to the UV Editor.
 - Move the UV area on the right side up into view.
 - Press the "N" key on the right side of the screen and click the "WOBBYTEC" tab in the side menu.
-- In the first input field in the upper right, select the exported OBF file using the folder icon.
+- In the first input field in the upper right, select the exported OBJ file using the folder icon.
 - When starting the LS25 version, if you are using the GIANTS Editor v10.x, no further action is required because the LOG file is set to the default location.
   If the LOG file is located elsewhere than displayed, please configure it manually.